Yakima County, Washington: Politics

 Yakima County leans Republican in statewide elections.
 On only four occasions has it backed a Democrat for President – it has voted for the same candidate as the state of South Dakota in every election since they first voted for President – and the last Democratic gubernatorial candidate it backed was Albert D. Rosellini in 1956.

 Only Adams County and Columbia County, which last backed a Democrat for governor in 1936 when Clarence D. Martin swept every county in the state, have consistently backed Republicans for governor for longer.
-Although Yakima County did narrowly support Maria Cantwell in 2012, the previous statewide candidate to carry Yakima County for the Democrats was popular Senator "Scoop" Jackson in 1982.
+Although Yakima County did narrowly support Maria Cantwell in 2012, the previous U.S. Senate candidate to carry Yakima County for the Democrats was popular Senator "Scoop" Jackson in 1982.